ElektraInitiative/PermaplanT/doc/decisions/frontend_documentation.md

 ## Rationale

-- TypeDoc has automatic support for most Tags of JSDoc via the TypeScript compiler.
+- TypeDoc has automatic support for most tags of JSDoc via the TypeScript compiler.
-- Additional Tags are supported as well.
+- Additional tags are supported as well.
-- It is easy to configure and invoke and extensible via plugins.
+- It is easy to configure and invoke.
+- It is extensible via plugins.

 ## Considered Alternatives (viewing components)